klezmer-archive/klezmer-archive-blog/content/posts/klezmer-archive-dhag-phase-i-white-paper.md

 categories:
   - Klezmer
 ---
 The Klezmer Archive Project team is delighted to announce the public release of the Klezmer Archive DHAG Phase I White paper.
+Please be in touch with any questions or comments.
+We'd love to talk to you about our work.

-You can download the PDF at this link: <https://tinyurl.com/y2fmwbu5>
+You can download the PDF at this link: https://tinyurl.com/5a68syh2

 1. Abstract